 In connection with the vesting restrictions placed on these previously vested shares, the Company was required to determine the measurement date fair value of the shares, which was \$2.37 per share or \$0.3 million in aggregate.
 The measurement date fair value of the restricted stock will be recognized as stock-based compensation expense over the vesting period.
-As of September 30, 2022, and December 31 2021, 69,529 shares were subject to repurchase by the Company.
+The final shares subject to restriction were released in November 2022, and as of March 31, 2023 and December 31, 2022, zero shares of restricted stock were subject to repurchase by the Company, respectively.

-9. Stock-Based Compensation
+10. Stock-Based Compensation